VCCRI/hactive/README.md

 # Hactive

-Hactive a fully operational iOS application that extracts heart rate data from Apple’s smart-watches to construct heart rate profiles of an individual.
+Hactive an iOS application that extracts heart rate data from Apple’s smart-watches to construct heart rate profiles.

 ## Getting Started